-Q1.
-Our church has been a "green" church for many years and can achieve our Gold level of accreditation.
+1. Our church has been an environmentally friendly church for many years and can achieve our Gold level of accreditation.
 Do we need to go through the bronze and silver levels - or can we just go straight to gold?

-A. The program is a cumulative one so 10 categories from the bronze level need to be completed before the silver.
-But if you have been a "green" progressive parish for many years and have accomplished 10 items from the bronze and 10 from the silver categories there is no reason why you can't "go straight to gold".
-But please tick all 30 relevant boxes when you submit your form.
+The program is a cumulative one so 10 categories from the bronze level need to be completed before the silver.
+But if you have been a progressive parish for many years and have accomplished 10 items from the bronze and 10 from the silver categories there is no reason why you can not "go straight to gold".
+But please tick all 30 relevant boxes when you submit your form together with the necessary written document of your achievements.

-Q2.
-We don't have 10 from the bronze level can we tick some of the silver level to claim our bronze level?
+2. We don't have 10 from the bronze level can we tick some of the silver level to claim our bronze level?

-A. The bronze level aimed to be an educational tool for each parish so it is important to complete just the bronze and not reach into the silver category.
+The bronze level aimed to be an educational tool for each parish so it is important to complete just the bronze and not reach into the silver category.
 Don't forget that you can substitute 2 items not mentioned on the form using creative ideas that have been achieved in your parish.
 If you used silver items for the bronze it would be harder to complete the silver at a later time and give you less flexibility in that category.